On the Inversion Modulo a Power of an Integer: Conclusions

 \section{Conclusions}

-In this paper, we develop method of computing inverse modulo a power of arbitrary integer bigger than $1$.
-In formulation, our algorithm is comparable with a recent algorithm of Ko\c{c} for prime power, but with a motivation from the elementary schoolbook multiplication.
-Since the base (or radix) of our modulus is not restricted, we are able to compute $a^{-1}\pmod {n^k}$ for suitable $n>1$.
-The experiment using $n=2^{64}$ and $n=2^{128}$ demonstrate a significant performance advantage over existing methods.
-The paper also describes an alternative proof of correctness of Ko\c{c} algorithm and explains how to use the proof to derive $a^{-1} \pmod {n^{s}}$ and $(n^s)^{-1}\pmod a$ for $s<k$ from the procedure of $a^{-1}\pmod {n^k}$.
+In this paper, we first develop a method for computing the modular inverse modulo a power of an arbitrary integer greater than one.
+In structure, our algorithm is comparable to a recent algorithm by Ko\c{c} for prime powers, but it draws inspiration from the elementary schoolbook multiplication.
+Since the base (or radix) of our modulus is unrestricted, we are able to compute $a^{-1}\pmod {n^k}$ for any integer $n>1$.
+Experimental results using $n=2^{64}$ and $n=2^{128}$ demonstrate a significant performance advantage over existing methods.
+The paper also provides an alternative proof of correctness of Ko\c{c}'s algorithm and explains how to use the proof to derive both $a^{-1} \pmod {n^{s}}$ and $(n^s)^{-1}\pmod a$ for $s<k$ directly from the procedure for computing $a^{-1}\pmod {n^k}$.

 The second part of the paper analyzes Hensel lifting method by Dumas and its subsequent improvement by Hurchalla for computing $a^{-1} \pmod{p^{2^s}}$.
 We propose a simple algebraic derivation that generalizes these methods to moduli of the form $n^{2^s}$ for any integer $n>1$.